vibeus/vibe-website/content/blog/best-practices-for-remote-student-engagement/index.md

 ---
-title: "Best Practices for Remote Student Engagement at All Levels"
+title: Best Practices for Remote Student Engagement at All Levels
 slug: best-practices-for-remote-student-engagement
 author: Mary Clark Navarro
-date: 2021-04-12
+date: '2021-04-12'
-tags: ["remote learning", "distance learning", "interactive whiteboard"]
+tags:
+- distance learning
+- interactive whiteboard
+- remote learning
 draft: false
 isfeatured: false
 description: Remote learning can be a challenge.
 These tips will help you maintain student engagement with every lesson.
 ---

 Getting your students’ attention?
 Not always easy.
 Keeping their attention?
 A challenge.
 Retaining it in a remote setting?
 It can feel like a real struggle.